Do Australian Tourists Need a Visa for Indonesia?

 To successfully apply for an Indonesian e-VOA, Australian citizens will need:

-- Australian Passport: Must be valid for at least 6 months from your intended arrival date and have at least two blank pages.
+- Australian Passport: Must be valid for at least 6 months from your intended arrival date.
+(This is strictly enforced).

-- Digital Photo: A recent, colour passport-style photograph with a white background.
+- Digital Photo: A recent, colour passport-style photograph (selfie is usually acceptable if clear).

-- Return Flight Ticket: Proof of a flight departing Indonesia.
+- Return Flight Ticket: Proof of a flight departing Indonesia (back to Australia or onward).

 - A Valid Email Address: This is where your approved e-VOA document will be delivered.